 The Top 10: Opposites

-Moose Allain, Twitter’s Lord High Panjandrum of Wordplay, came up with these, so most of them are his.
+Moose Allain, Twitter’s Lord High Panjandrum of wordplay, came up with this idea, so most of them are his.
 Stuart Beveridge called them oppostandes.
 They’re short, so there is room for a Top 20.

 1. Antique and Proque.